doxter/doxter-api-docs/calendar/index.md

 ## <a name="01"></a>Introduction

-Welcome to the doxter API specification for synchronisation.
-With the doxter API you can access your calendars, get updates of new bookings, reschedule bookings and block available times.
+Welcome to the Doctena API specification for synchronisation.
+With the Doctena API you can access your calendars, get updates of new bookings, reschedule bookings and block available times.

 ### Authentication

 HTTP Basic authentication.
-Username and password come from a valid login on doxter.
+Username and password come from a valid login on Doctena.
 One account can have many logins.
 One login can also be connected to many accounts.
 Passwords can be reset on the **login page**.

 API Base URL: https://www.doxter.de/api/v2/ (still on doxter.de for backwards compatibilty with existing implementations)